dev-dmtrllv/nova-ms/README.md

 1. Install IntelliJ
 2. Create a new "Project from Version Control..."
-3. Enter the URL to this GitHub repository: "https://github.com/P0nk/Cosmic.git"
+3. Enter the URL to this GitHub repository: "https://github.com/P0nk/NovaMS.git"
 4. Click on "Clone".
 A new project will now be created with all the files from the repository.

 #### Setting up the database

 1. Install MySQL Server 8 and MySQL Workbench 8.
-2. Using Workbench, create a new user with username "cosmic_server" and password "snailshell".
+2. Using Workbench, create a new user with username "NovaMS_server" and password "snailshell".
-   This the default configuration in Cosmic.
+   This the default configuration in NovaMS.
    * (Optional) Restrict the Schema Privileges for this new user for improved security.
-	 Add a new entry with "Schemas matching pattern: cosmic" and only select "SELECT", "INSERT", "UPDATE", "DELETE" under "Object Rights"
+	 Add a new entry with "Schemas matching pattern: NovaMS" and only select "SELECT", "INSERT", "UPDATE", "DELETE" under "Object Rights"
 3. Run the sql scripts in the "database/sql" directory of the project in the order indicated by their names.
 	* Make sure you are connected to the database with the "root" user to be able to run the scripts.
 	* Run scripts one by one through the menu: "File" -> "Run SQL Script" -> select the script file to run -> "Run"